 The positive differential effect that knowing a brand name has on buyer response.
 The importance of equity lies in the fact that consumer perception of quality m,ay lie in their perception of the brand, not necessarily the product itself.
 The benefit t marketers are consumers willingness to try other products under the same brand.

 Pertains to organisational buyers and includes all the people involved in the buying process.
 This means users, influencers, deciders, buyers, and gatekeepers.
 These people have complex relationships with each other, the tasks of the organisation, the structures, technology and processes.
 It is important for marketers to consider those involved to best position a product as a problem-solving solution to be successful in this context.

 An empirical generalisation showing that smaller brands have lower loyalty.
 The best way to increase brand loyalty is to increase market share.
 Minor brands have less loyalty and purchasers buy less often.
 In contrast, major brands have higher loyalty and purchases made more often.

 Means you have two or three brands you use and will choose from.
 Loyalty to one brand is rare.

 To stress an aspect of the brand or product.
-This must fit with segmentation principles and the target market for whom such a positioning is important.
+In terms of branding, positioning is competitive.
+This requires a competitor analysis to do well.
+This must fit with segmentation principles and the target market.

 Dividing the customer base or targeted customer into niche segments so that their needs can be better understood and served, and more profitably.
 The bases of segmentation can be geographic, demographic, psychographic, user benefit, user situation, or a hybrid of these.